 Planning Your First Recognized Study Group

 - Reply to each person who contacts you about joining your study group.
-Tell them the date, start and end time, and location of the first study group.
-Remind them to bring their textbook, any notes from class, and any other course material needed.
+Tell them the date, start and end time, and how to join the first study group.
+Remind them to be ready with their textbook, any notes from class, and any other course material needed.

 - Fill in your online attendance form as people join your study group so you have a record of their names and email addresses.

 - Plan your first meeting using the First Recognized Study Group Agenda.